 National Huguenot Society (Honorary President General)

-National Society Sons of American Colonists (Honorary President General)
+National Society of Sons of the American Colonists (Honorary President General)

-National Society Sons of the American Revolution (former Surgeon General; Vice President General, South Central District; Vice President General, Western Europe)
+National Society of the Sons of the American Revolution (former Surgeon General; Vice President General, South Central District; Vice President General, Western Europe)

 National Society Descendants of Early Quakers (Director)